reza9133/pledgelayer/README.md

 GenLayer Intelligent Contracts are Python classes running on GenVM, not standard EVM/Solidity contracts — that's why the frontend uses `genlayer-js`, not raw `ethers`/`viem`.
 A few things worth knowing before treating this as final:

 1. **`get_campaign` / `get_milestone` field shapes aren't verified against a live chain.** `lib/genlayerClient.ts` runs every response through a generic `toCamelCase()` converter (snake_case → camelCase), but before you trust it in production, run a real `readContract` call against Bradbury and confirm the wire shape actually matches `CampaignView`/`MilestoneView` in `lib/types.ts`.
+2. **The evidence hash is entered manually, not computed in-browser.** The creator has to hash the deliverable themselves (e.g. `sha256sum file`) and paste the digest into the "Committed hash" field in `MilestoneItem.tsx`.
+The UI only validates the format (64 hex chars), not that the hash actually matches what's at the URL — a wrong hash just gets rejected at adjudication time, it isn't caught earlier.
+Auto-fetching and hashing the URL client-side would remove this footgun but runs into CORS on most evidence hosts, so it was left as a manual step.

 None of this blocks using the app as-is (everything degrades gracefully), but decide whether to patch the contract or live with these workarounds before going further.